VicVerevita/Rust-in-Android-Documentation/README.md

 &nbsp;

-# Getting Started - Download ~2-4 hours :/
+# Getting Started - Download ~2-4 hours, if not more :/

 &nbsp;